-ranges from light and heat to radio waves, microwaves, and x-rays.
+Ranges from light and heat to radio waves, microwaves, and x-rays.
 In reference to cancer, the 2 main types are ionizing and non-ionizing radiation.
 The high-energy rays used for x-rays and some other imaging tests, as well as in higher doses for cancer treatment, are called ionizing radiation.
-Ionizing radiation has enough energy to remove electrons from atoms.
 This type of radiation can be produced by medical devices, but also comes from natural sources such as radon gas (in the ground) and outer space.
 See also imaging tests, radiation dose, radiation therapy, x-ray.

 gray (abbreviated Gy) – the newer, international unit of measurement of radiation transfer.
 One gray equals 100 rads, and a centigray is 1/100th of a gray.
 So, one rad equals one centigray (cGy).
 1/1000 of a gray is called a milligray (mGy).

-rem (acronym for roentgen equivalent man) – a basic unit of radiation exposure which is based on both the dose and the type of radiation.
-Because of this, it is more commonly used to describe radiation exposure in humans than is the rad.
+rem (short for roentgen equivalent man) – a basic unit of radiation exposure which is based on both the dose and the type of radiation.
+Because of this, it’s more commonly used to describe radiation exposure in humans than is the rad.
 Often reported in units of millirem (mrem), which is 1/1000 of a rem.
 The rem is sometimes replaced by the sievert (see next).

 sievert (see-vert) – abbreviated Sv.
 A newer, international unit of measurement of human radiation exposure.
 One sievert equals 100 rem.
 Often reported in millisieverts (mSv), which are thousandths of a sievert (or 1/10 of a rem).

-treatment with high-energy rays (ionizing energy, such as x-rays) or particles to kill cancer cells and shrink tumors.
+Treatment with high-energy rays or particles to kill cancer cells and shrink tumors.
 The radiation may come from outside the body (external radiation) or from radioactive materials placed in the body (brachytherapy or internal radiation).
-See also brachytherapy, external beam radiation therapy, intensity modulated radiation therapy, palliative treatment, radiation dose, three-dimensional conformal radiation therapy, x-ray.
+See also brachytherapy, external beam radiation therapy, intensity modulated radiation therapy, radiation dose, three-dimensional conformal radiation therapy, x-ray.

-surgery to remove the prostate through an incision in the perineum (skin behind the testicles).
+Surgery to remove the prostate through a cut (incision) in the perineum (the skin behind the testicles).
 This approach is used less often than others, in part because it makes it harder for the surgeon to spare the nerves that control erections.
 See also neurovascular bundles, nerve-sparing prostatectomy, perineum, prostate, radical prostatectomy, retropubic prostatectomy, testicles.

-a source of ionizing radiation that is placed in or around a tumor to kill the cancer cells.
+A source of ionizing radiation that’s placed in or around a tumor to kill the cancer cells.
 See also brachytherapy, radiation therapy.

-also called dye, contrast dye, radiocontrast medium.
+Also called dye, contrast dye, radiocontrast medium.
 Any material used in imaging tests such as x-rays, MRIs, and CT scans to help outline the body parts being examined.
-These may be injected, infused, or ingested (drunk).
+These may be injected, put into the rectum, or ingested (drunk).
 See also imaging tests.

-also called RFA.
+Often shortened to RFA.
 Treatment that uses high-energy radio waves to heat and destroy abnormal tissues.
-In cancer treatment, a thin, needle-like probe is guided into the tumor by ultrasound or computed tomography (CT) scan.
+In cancer treatment, a thin, needle-like probe is guided into the tumor using ultrasound or a computed tomography (CT) scan.
 A high-frequency current is then passed through the probe, which heats and kills nearby cells.
-RFA is sometimes used to treat certain types of tumors in the liver, lung, kidney, and other organs.
 See also computed tomography scan, ultrasound.

-also called a radionuclide.
-A type of atom that is unstable and prone to break up (decay).
+Also called a radionuclide (RAY-dee-oh-NOO-klide).
+A type of atom that’s unstable and prone to break up (decay).
 Decay releases small fragments of atoms and radiation energy.
 Exposure to certain radioisotopes can cause cancer.
 But radioisotopes are also used to find and treat cancer.
 In certain imaging tests, for example, radioisotopes are injected into the body where they then collect in areas where the disease is active, showing up as brighter areas on the pictures.
 See also imaging tests, nuclear medicine scan, radiation.

-a health professional (not a doctor) trained to position patients for x-rays and other imaging tests, takes the images, and then checks the images for quality.
+A health professional who positions patients for x-rays and other imaging tests, takes the images, and then checks the images for quality.
 The pictures taken by the technologist are typically sent to a radiologist to be read.
 See also radiologist, x-ray.

-a doctor with special training in diagnosis of diseases by interpreting or reading x-rays and other types of imaging tests; for example, CT and MRI scans.
+A doctor with special training in diagnosis of diseases by interpreting or reading x-rays and other types of imaging tests.
 See also imaging tests, x-ray.

 See radiation therapy.